 If you’re pregnant or trying for a baby, are a mum with a baby under 1 year and/or have children under 4 years, you can get free multivitamins from children’s centres, regardless of income.
 These include:

 - multivitamins formulated especially for pregnancy and motherhood

 - vitamin drops formulated for babies and children.

 The multivitamins contain a balance of nutrients to support healthy growth and development, alongside a balanced diet.
-They contain the recommended amount of Vitamin D for mums and infants – especially important during lockdown as you may not be getting enough sunshine to top up your Vitamin D levels naturally.
+They contain the recommended amount of Vitamin D for mums and infants – especially important during the autumn and winter months as you may not be getting enough sunshine to top up your Vitamin D levels naturally.

-Follow the link at the bottom of the page to see Children’s Centre contact details and opening times.
+Vitamins can be picked up from Islington children’s and health centres.
+Follow the link at the bottom of the page to see children’s centre contact details and opening times.

-All pregnant women under 18 are entitled to both free vitamins and food vouchers
+All pregnant women under 18 are entitled to both free vitamins and a Healthy Start prepaid card.

 |Pregnant women under 18*||Yes||Yes||No|

 |Baby under 1 year||Yes||No||Yes|